its-arshad/syed-arshad-ali.github.io/README.md

 # Mobile Developer Portfolio

 Welcome to my mobile development portfolio!
-I'm [Your Name], a passionate and experienced mobile developer with a focus on creating high-quality, user-friendly, and innovative mobile applications for both iOS and Android platforms.
+I'm Syed Arshad Ali, a passionate and experienced mobile developer with a focus on creating high-quality, user-friendly, and innovative mobile applications for both iOS and Android platforms.
 Below, you’ll find a collection of my work, achievements, and the technologies I specialize in.

 ## 🚀 About Me

-Hi, I’m [Your Name], a mobile developer with [X] years of experience in developing mobile applications.
+Hi, I’m Syed Arshad Ali, a mobile developer with [X] years of experience in developing mobile applications.
 I specialize in building apps using **React Native**, **Swift**, and **Kotlin**, but I have experience with other technologies such as **Flutter**, **Java**, and **Xamarin**.
 My goal is to create seamless and intuitive user experiences through modern mobile technologies.

 - **Location:** [Your Location]
 - **Email:** [Your Email]